NCBA History Timeline

 BOLD - Bridge Over Language Divides - is launched to make the Bar more responsive to the changing ethnic diversity in Nassau by reaching out to non-English speaking communities.

 NCBA leads the creation of the Nassau County Crime Lab Task Force, composed of leading criminal defense attorneys and representatives of legal organizations, to help determine the future of the Nassau County Crime Lab, which was closed resulting from questions involving the credibility of lab tests used in criminal cases.
+First annual Pro Bono FAIR (Free Advice Information and Referral) held.

 The Domus Banners